copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 127**

-- (Las Vegas -- 3:04 AM Robbery Call) an officer investigates a stolen-vehicle report; a Hillsborough County, FL., deputy chases a suspect on foot.
-Okaloosa County FL -- a car stop with 3 women who have drugs
+- (Las Vegas -- 3:04 AM Robbery Call) an officer investigates a stolen-vehicle report
+- a Hillsborough County, FL., deputy chases a suspect on foot
+- Okaloosa County, FL -- a car stop with 3 women who have drugs

 ## CP-1935